-Over the years, efforts to address hunger placed a major emphasis on improving food security through interventions at national, regional and global levels with In sub-Saharan Africa one in four people suffers from a focus on increasing production of the main staple. chronic hunger14.
-Despite a reduction in the percentage However, even by increasing production of major crops, of undernourished people in absolute terms, the number smallholder households will not be able to produce all of of people suffering from under-nutrition has increased their own food and dietary requirements17.
-Furthermore, by over 50 million in the past twenty years as economic smallholder farming, particularly at subsistence level, is growth fails to keep pace with population increases15. an extremely vulnerable livelihood.
-Lifting people out of Approximately one-third of all stunted children live in this vulnerable situation through income diversification Africa and the prevalence of hunger and childhood is required for human dignity as well as economic stunting increases exponentially in fragile states and development18. embedded 'poverty pockets'16 Children who suffer from
+Over the years, efforts to address hunger placed a major emphasis on improving food security through interventions at national, regional and global levels with a focus on increasing production of the main staple.
+However, even by increasing production of major crops, smallholder households will not be able to produce all of their own food and dietary requirements17.
+Furthermore, smallholder farming, particularly at subsistence level, is an extremely vulnerable livelihood.
+Lifting people out of this vulnerable situation through income diversification is required for human dignity as well as economic development18.